avaje-metrics-deprecated/metrics-api/README.md

-# avaje-metric-api
+# avaje-metrics

-The Public API for avaje metric.

 This project started as a fork and refactor of https://github.com/codahale/metrics but is now significantly different.

 ## Design Goals

-- Low overhead: Statistics collectors are kept simple (count/total/average/maximum).
-Use `LongAdder` and `LongMaxUpdater` which minimises contention that can occur when using AtomicLong (e.g. http://minddotout.wordpress.com/2013/05/11/java-8-concurrency-longadder/).
-The overhead of using Histograms and MovingAverages is higher.

-- Metrics are collected and reported frequently (every minute typically).
+- Collect metrics in Production
+- Report metrics frequently
+- Keep it simple to use
+- Can use enhancement to automatically instrument a JAX-RS or Spring application

+### Collect metrics in Production

+To collect metrics in production it is important to keep the overhead low and for the statistical counters to not introduce contention.
+Thankfully Doug Lea and friends have built some counters to do exactly what we need as part of JSR166e/JDK8.
+Avaje Metrics makes use of `LongAdder` and `LongMaxUpdater` (backported from JDK8).
+In some sense Avaje Metrics is an glorified wrapper for LongAdder and LongMaxUpdater.

+### Report metrics frequently

+When metrics are reported relatively frequently then the ability use simple mean and max values increases.
+If instead a mean and max value related to a long period of time like 1 hour say then frequently they become relatively meaningless.
+This is due to latency generally not being normally distributed.
+That is, if you don't collect and reset the metrics frequently then you really need to look to use percentiles and histograms and perhaps Avaje metrics is not a good choice.

+### Keep it simple

+- Easy to add metrics to your application via enhancement or code
+- Keep the internals simple and rely on `LongAdder` and `LongMaxUpdater`
+- Easy collection and reporting

+### Automatically instrument a JAX-RS or Spring application

-- You can add metrics you your JVM/Java Application without any code changes by using enhancement.
-Classes annotated with `@Singleton`, JAX-RS Annotations (like `@Path`, `@Comsumes`, `@Produces`) or Spring sterotypes (like `@Service`, `@Component`, `@Repository` etc) can have their public and protected methods automatically enhanced to collect timing metrics.
+Use the metrics agent to instrucment classes annotated with `@Singleton`, JAX-RS Annotations (like `@Path`, `@Comsumes`, `@Produces`) or Spring sterotypes (like `@Service`, `@Component`, `@Repository` etc).
+This provides an easy way to try it out on your existing application with virtually no effort.

 ## Business Drivers

-With good application performance metrics we can gain insight into the application.
-This can improve communication between Business, Development and DevOps.
-Without good metrics the following questions can be hard to answer:
+For developers collecting metrics on your application can be good fun and very interesting.
+It is worth remembering that there are important questions and business drivers to motivate the collection and reporting of these metrics.

-- How is the application performing in Production (relative to some baseline)?
+- How is the application currently performing in Production (relative to some baseline)
-- Seasonal/peak loads: When do they occur and how well are they handled?
+- When do Seasonal/peak loads occur and effect do they have
-- Performance Trends: How does performance compare to last week / last month / previous release / growing data ?
-- Early performance issue detection: Collect metrics during development, collect it all the time.
-- Capacity planning: How close to capacity is our running environment?
-- How does performance compared between environments (PROD, TEST, DEV) and servers?

-## Enhancement or Code

-You can use avaje-metrics using code and currently enhancement only adds `TimedMetric`s and not `CounterMetric` or `ValueMetric` so you need to write code to add those.
-However frequently people are mostly interested in collecting timing metrics on the various parts of their application (certainly initially) and using enhancement means this can be done without any code changes (for JAX-RS, Spring applications).

-Using enhancement also makes it painless to collect both success and error statistics.
-When collecting error statistics using code you typically need to write catch blocks and that is not FUN.
-When using enhancement when any timed method throws an exception that timed event goes into separate error statistics.
+- Can performance trends be detected due to software releases, configuration changes, growing data
+- During development can likely performance issues be detected
+- What is the maximum load the system can handle
+- Are there specific SLA requirements that need to be monitored

+# Getting Started

-## Maven dependencies
+## 1. Maven dependencies

 Add the following 2 dependencies to your project.